 A Vehicle Identification Number (VIN) is a distinctive number assigned to any motor or off-road vehicle.
 A VIN is equivalent to 17 characters on cars dating 1981 or newer.
 Any older than that, and you’ll find them ranging between 11 to 17 characters.

 A VIN is equivalent to a HIN or a serial number.
-A Hull Identification Number or HIN is a number unique to boats and ships, whereas a serial number is unique to snowmobiles.
+A Hull Identification Number, or HIN, is unique to boats and ships, whereas a serial number is unique to snowmobiles.

 What Exactly is a HIN Number?